-Yes but no student may participate in the program more than two summers.
+Yes, but no student may participate in the program for more than two summers.
 No more than 25 percent of each summer class may be program alumni.
 Alumni applicants must answer an additional application question and acquire an extra letter of recommendation from their previous TGen mentor to be considered.

 How do I submit my application?

 The application is electronic.
 Mailed or e-mailed copies of any part of the application will not be accepted.
 Please do not have your transcripts or resume mailed to TGen.